Stephen Frears: 2000s

 In 2003, Frears returned to directing for television with The Deal (2003), which depicts an alleged deal between Tony Blair and Gordon Brown over which of them should become leader of the Labour Party in 1994.
 Michael Sheen portrayed Tony Blair to great acclaim.
 In 2005, Frears directed the British theatre comedy Mrs Henderson Presents starring Judi Dench, Bob Hoskins.
 The film was praised for its performances by Dench and Hoskins, with Dench receiving an Academy Award nomination for Best Actress.

 Frears’s next film project was The Queen (2006), a film that depicts the death of Princess Diana on 31 August 1997, and the reaction of members of the monarchy and the public.
 The film premiered at the Venice Film Festival, where Mirren won Best Actress and Peter Morgan won Best Screenplay.
 Frears was nominated for the Golden Lion.
 When released within the United States, the film achieved box-office success and awards.
 At the Academy Awards, Frears received his second Academy Award nomination for best direction.
 Helen Mirren won numerous awards for playing the title role, including the Academy Award for Best Actress.

+In 2007 he served as jury president at the 2007 Cannes Film Festival.
+The jury awarded that year's Palme d'Or to the film 4 Months, 3 Weeks and 2 Days.
+Frears later said that he thought they had given the award to the right film, but that it had not been a unanimous decision by the jury.
+During an interview with the BBC, Frears also made derogatory comments about some of the female jury members - who included Maggie Cheung, Toni Collette, Maria de Medeiros and Sarah Polley - in which he described them as "a few bolshy women."